-Key takeaways from this webinar:
+Key takeaways and advice:

 - Read the RFP carefully. - Send a one-page summary to innovation-hub@purdue.edu. - Consider potentially useful partnerships in your project. - Write your proposal using the template available on the Innovation Hub website. - Submit your proposal and associated documentation before the deadline via the online submission portal on the Innovation Hub website.